revilowaldow/BITC/Sessions/2025/04 20 - Session 44 - Interlude.md

 <hr>
 ### _The Cellar Showdown / “Spoiled Ambitions”_

-Following the trail of clues—tempered vault seals, a counterfeit ingredient requisition form, and suspicious activity around the cellar—the party is led to the **Fermentation Cellar**, a shadowy, cavernous undercroft of ancient barrels, glass tubes, and pungent arcane vapors.
+Following the trail of clues—tempered vault seals, a counterfeit ingredient requisition form, and suspicious activity around the cellar—the party is led to the **Fermentation Cellar**, a shadowy, cavernous under-croft of ancient barrels, glass tubes, and pungent arcane vapours.

 There, they find [[Sousette Vorn]], not alone, but flanked by **agents of [[Candaria Malain]]—a powerful merchant leader that supplies rare ingredients, controls several food markets, and has long desired more influence in the Cooking Association.